Resume Tips

 How far back should a resume go?

-10-15 years maximum for most careers.
-Include older roles only if they're highly relevant to the target position.
+Answer: 10-15 years maximum for most careers.
+Include older roles only if they are highly relevant to the target position.

 What if I have gaps in my employment?

-Gaps don't automatically mean you need more pages.
+Answer: Gaps do not automatically mean you need more pages.
 Focus on achievements during your employed periods.
 If needed, address gaps briefly in your cover letter.

 Should I use a resume template?

-Yes!
+Answer: Yes.
 Templates ensure proper structure and length.
-Our AI Builder provides ATS-friendly templates that maximize content within standard page limits.
+Use ATS-friendly templates that maximize content within standard page limits.

-To win an interview.
+Answer: To win an interview.
 Every line should serve that goal.
-It's not your life story—it's your marketing document.
+It is not your life story it is your marketing document.

 Final Checklist for Perfect Resume Length

-1. Target one page unless you're a senior professional (10+ years experience)
+1. Target one page unless you are a senior professional (10+ years experience)

 2. Tailor content to the job, removing irrelevant older roles

-6. Get professional results in minutes with our AI Resume Builder
+6. Get professional results with an AI resume builder